 Eligible model years are vehicles 15 years old or older.
 Vehicles 0-14 years old can still be eligible.

 Helping define exotic vehicles are characteristics such as cutting-edge design, technology or performance - as well as production numbers.
 Generally, exotic vehicles have annual production numbers of 3,000 or less.

-And when it comes to what's considered a special interest vehicle, these have rare features or come equipped with special edition packages that avid hobbyists consider collectible.
+Special interest vehicles have rare features or have special edition packages that avid hobbyists consider collectible.
 Depending on their use, contemporary collectibles may qualify for money-saving coverage that offers the proper protection.

-If collectible vehicles are part of your world, you'll know that there are a whole host of other categories of vehicles that are precious and need protecting.
-Here are but a few for which we can help you find the proper insurance coverage:
+There are a whole host of other categories of vehicles that are precious and need protecting.
+Here are a few we can help you find the proper insurance coverage: